balena-io/docs/pages/learn/develop/multicontainer.md

 restart: always
 ```

-Setting `network_mode` to `host` allows the to container to share the same network namespace as the host OS.
+Setting `network_mode` to `host` allows the container to share the same network namespace as the host OS.
 When this is set, any ports exposed on the container will be exposed locally on the device.
 This is necessary for features such as bluetooth.

 To store data in [persistent storage][persistent-storage], you'll want to make sure to use the `volumes` field to link a directory in your container to the `resin-data` volume: